 Download the complete story (includes an editable version) of the Complete Story, 9 Scenes with redactions for acting, and 9 redacted scenes for students to put in order.

 This all leads up to… SenorWooly‘s video “Amnesia”.
-If you have a subscription, you’re next step would be to watch the video.
+If you have a subscription, your next step would be to watch the video.